 *It is very important not to eat or drink before surgery.

 See You Soon

-When it is time for your surgery you can say ‘see you soon’ to your family.
-Your family will wait in the waiting room and you will go to the operating room with the nurses and doctors.
+When it’s time for your surgery. you can say “See you soon!” to your family.
+Your family will wait in the waiting room and you’ll go to the operating room with the nurses and doctors.

 *You can take your stuffed animal or blanket with you to the operating room.

 This is the operating room.
-There is a bed for you, a machine that makes the anesthesia (sleepy medicine), round lights on the ceiling, and other equipment the doctors and nurses might use.
+There’s a bed for you, a machine that makes anesthesia (sleepy medicine), round lights on the ceiling, and other equipment the doctors and nurses might use.

 Hats and Masks

 In the operating room, doctors and nurses wear a hat and a mask to keep the room very clean.
 They wear hospital clothes, too.

 These are the same doctors and nurses you and your family met in the exam room.

 In the operating room, your job will be to breathe the anesthesia (sleepy medicine) through a mask.
 You can choose a flavor for your mask so that the sleepy medicine smells good.
 Some of the flavors are bubble gum, strawberry, root beer and orange.
 Which flavor do you think you will choose?